-Japan isn’t the most friendly when it comes to accommodating vegan and vegetarian dietary needs, but several plant-based options with truly delicious menus can be found in Tokyo, Kyoto, and throughout the country.
+Japan isn’t the most friendly when it comes to accommodating vegan and vegetarian dietary needs, but several plant-based options with truly delicious menus can be found in Tokyo, Kyoto, and nearly all prefectures in the country.

 1. All-Japan: MOS Burger’s Green Burger is Plant-based and Delicious!

 MOS Burger is a hamburger chain with hundreds of branches throughout Japan known for using high-quality ingredients and carrying slightly healthy fast food options.
 The Plant-Based Green Burger (complete with a green bun infused with spinach puree) is available at all Mos locations in Japan, and is what you’ll want to order if you are looking for something vegan-friendly.

 Wrapped in its vividly green, fluffy bun, Green Burger has a savory and hearty plant-based patty made from ground-up veggies and grains.
 The toppings and flavoring may vary depending on the season.
 The burger is on the smaller side, so be sure to order French fries or onion rings on the side.

 The French fries and onion rings at Mos contain no animal fats or ingredients and are vegan-friendly, but due to the kitchen environment these are made in, there is a small chance of cross-contamination.
 Please note that are soy-based patty burgers on the menu that are vegetarian (not vegan).
 If you are vegan for food sensitivity or have severe allergies, do not try any food from Mos without confirming directly first.